Parsa, Godda: Overview

-Note: The full screen map is interesting.
-All places marked on the map are linked and you can easily move on to another page of your choice.
-Enlarge the map to see what else is there – one gets railway links, many more road links and so on.

 Demographics

 According to the 2011 Census of India, Parsa had a total population of 6,101, of which 3,186 (52%) were males and 2,915 (48%) were females.
 Population in the age range 0–6 years was 1,343.
 The total number of literate persons in Parsa was 2,293 (48.19% of the population over 6 years).

 Education

 Millat College at Parsa was established in 1972.
 It is a constituent college of Sido Kanhu Murmu University.
 Subjects taught are: Hindi, English, Sanskrit, Urdu, Persian, Santali, economics, history, political science, sociology, philosophy, mathematics, psychology, geography, Home Science.
 It offers honours and general courses in arts.
 Millat College also has facilities for teaching in classes XI and XI (Intermediate).

-Millat High School at Parsa is a Hindi-medium coeducational institution established in 1946.
+Millat High School at Parsa is a Hindi-medium coeducation institution established in 1946.
 It has facilities for teaching in classes IX and X.